PowerShell/DscResources/CONTRIBUTING.md

 * [xDhcpServer](https://github.com/PowerShell/xDhcpServer/tree/master/Tests)
 * [SharePointDsc](https://github.com/PowerShell/SharePointDsc/tree/master/Tests)

-~We highly encourage you to use [tests templates](https://github.com/PowerShell/DscResources/tree/master/Tests.Template) when creating tests for DSC resources.~
+~~We highly encourage you to use [tests templates](https://github.com/PowerShell/DscResources/tree/master/Tests.Template) when creating tests for DSC resources.
-~Please refer to the [testing guidelines](https://github.com/PowerShell/DscResources/blob/master/TestsGuidelines.md) for information on how to use the templates.~
+Please refer to the [testing guidelines](https://github.com/PowerShell/DscResources/blob/master/TestsGuidelines.md) for information on how to use the templates.~~
-These templates are currently in the midst of a huge overall.
+Our test templates and guidelines are currently under construction.
 Use them with caution as they will be changed soon.

 Tests should currently be structured like so: